anilmainali/anilmainali.github.io/_posts/2017-01-19-How-to-Download-and-Install-Java-Runtime-Environment-on-Windows-7.md

 ---
 layout: post
-title: How to Download and Install Java on Windows 7
+title: How to Download and Install Java Runtime Environment (JRE) on Windows 7
 subtitle: Make sure Java is installed on your PC.
 tags: [Installation,Java]
 bigimg: /img/path.jpg